Durva (TV series)

-Durva is an Indian television Marathi language serial aired on Star Pravah.
-The show was produced by Nitin Vaidya and Ninad Vaidya under the banner of Dashami Creations.
+Durva is an Indian Marathi language television series that aired on Star Pravah.
+It is produced by Nitin Vaidya and Ninad Vaidya under the banner of Dashami Creations.
 The series aired from 18 March 2013 to 12 November 2016 with 1164 episodes.
+It stars Hruta Durgule, Suyash Tilak and Harshad Atkari in lead roles.

 Plot

-It is a story of two rivalry families- Patil and Kshirsagar fighting for political power in Satara.
+It is a story of two rivalry families - Patil and Kshirsagar fighting for political power in Satara.
 Durva, an innocent girl, gets married in the family to Bhupati, where everyone uses her to gain political prestige.
 Amongst this Durva fighting for her rights forms the crux of the story.